josh-works/josh-works.github.io/_posts/2025-02-06-on-hitting-and-the-concept-of-spanking.md

 I have lots more on alternatives to punishment below.

 I continue to be unsure how to channel my own anger over this.
-I am _livid_ at Miriam and Donald Thompson, the people who contributed to my physical and emotional existance, for many reasons, and I have no intent or desire of ever 'forgiving' them.
-They both physically, sexually, emotionally abused and neglected me, and had abundent opportunities to do better, or differently, at any moment in their lives.
+I am _livid_ at Miriam and Donald Thompson, the people who contributed to my physical and emotional existance, for many reasons, and I have no intent of or desire to change that, especially while they are alive and _actively claiming the rightness of adults assaulting children_.
+The first thing my power-obsessed father bullied out of me was the right to protest his unfair treatment, the right to say 'no' to him.
+The last time he physically yanked me around (as an adult) I almost hit him, before stopping myself, and I realized how truly helpless my little child frame felt before his 6 foot 1 inch military officer bullying self.
+I'm not helpless before him anymore, and critically, _I never have to speak to him_, so physical conflict is less likely, but if he treated me today in a fraction of the way he treated me as a child, I would absolutely, without hestation or guilt, hit him, repeatedly, until he stopped aggressing against me.

+They both physically, sexually, emotionally abused and neglected me, and had abundent opportunities to do better, or differently, at any moment in their lives, including within the last few months.
+The book _Spare the Child: The Religeous Roots of Punishment and the Psychological Impact of Physical Abuse_ was published the year before I was born.
+I could try to extend graciousness for them not knowing better, _perhaps_, if that claim was plausible or used non-defensively, but they both said to me "we were doing to you what other people told us to do".
+Meh.
+My father is also _deeply_ misogynistic, patriarchal, but claims God told him to be that way thus it's the way of the universe.

-Not only could they have refrained from beating me as, like, a three year old, but they displayed courdice and head-in-the-sand isolation, when I brought these issues up, they alternated between ignoring me, or saying _I_ was the problem, and then we've currently settled on them blocking me in whatsapp.
+Not only could they have refrained from beating me as, like, a three year old, but they displayed poor decision making and head-in-the-sand isolation, when I brought these issues up as an adult. they alternated between ignoring me, or saying _I_ was the problem, or "nothing they could say wouldn't make me more angry" and then settled on them blocking me in whatsapp. [^angry]

+[^angry]: Indeed, nothing my dad could say was eliciting from me the response he wanted.
+He was being defensive, all the way, on the rightness of beating children, and I was prolonging the discomfort he was experiencing as a result, and he feels entitled to psychological comfort.
+I think he experienced me as threatening, because I was forcing into his mind a very uncomfortable thing.
+Him as an abuser of children.
+So, rather than confronting himself as an abuser, he simply transformed the discomfort to 'josh is making me uncomfortable and I _deserve_ for him to make me comfortable, so I'll simply ban him from my conciousness.'

 I'll possibly still email them a link to this blog post.
-I told them both, basically, "You deserve the peace that you think an abuser of children deserves." and "I'm honoring both of you by using the abundant experiences you've both provided to me, then and now, to warn others of some things."
+I told them both, basically, "You deserve whatever peace you think a child abuser deserves." and "I'm honoring both of you by using the experiences you've both provided to me, then and now, to warn others of these exact things."

 It seems worth mentioning that the level of emotional dissociation required to beat someone else into submission is profound, and correlates with an overall inability to ever form an emotional connection.
+In 2024, I saw Miriam for the first time in several years, and kept being stunned by 1) the level of emotional disconnect and 2) how familiar it felt, as something I'd experienced consistently my entire life.

 I never-not-once had a good-enough relationship with my parents.[^resent]